-You probably already know that Google and other search engines rank longer content higher than others.
-A study done by SerpIQ shows that the content length for a web page plays a big part in how high the site ranks.
+You probably already know that Google and other search engines rank longer, in-depth content higher than others.
+This study done by Neil Patel shows that the content length for a web page, plus coverage and in-depth content on your focused topic (keyword) plays a big part in how high the site ranks.
 And the higher up you go on the search listings page, the more content each web page contains.

 In the old days, if you were looking at getting some content built for your site, here’s a little breakdown of what you might expect:

 Sites like textbroker.com offer copy services at a range of skill levels.
 They’re relatively cheap, but as in most things, you get what you pay for.
-Here’s what a typical article from one of these services looks like (click on the image for a larger view):
+Here’s what a typical article from one of these services looks like:

 Here you’ll see copy that was contracted for target keywords that would be pertinent for a Santa Barbara-based business.
 The first issue you see is the immediate need for formatting help.
 There’s no plug-and-play here.

 Now let’s take a look at the actual content of the article.

 If you bother to read this article, you’ll notice the generic copy that’s provided.
 In addition to the vague generalities and questionable advice, there is no real value in this article.
 If you read it, all you would get is a common-sense approach to being careful about hiring somebody.
 This isn’t what your clients are looking for.